dingogap/HTML-Portfolio/README.md

 ## Navigation
 Clicking a NavBar Element scrolls the webpage to the appropriate article in the Main Content area.

+## Responsive Features
+Media Queries and CSS allow the webapge to adjust to deivces of different sizes.
+The webpage works on devices ranging from a desktop/laptop through phones & tablets (both portrait and landscape).

 ## Changelog
 The development history is recorded in the [Changelog](./CHANGELOG.md).

 ## Resources Used
 1. Bootcamp Materials - Lesson Material fro Week 1 & Week 2